rakaxlfux/bypasser-raka/README.md

 To check the api status
 1. ``/apistatus``
 > - __~~================~~__ |

+If youre using discord bot hosting :
+1. Open visual studio code
+2. Do ``node deploy-commands.js``
+3. Now you can start your host.

 ## Updates
 All updates is in the github.
 **25/03/2024** - Made the embed looks prettier